Tracks

 Here are some examples of themes you could focus on in this track:

-- What are the consequences of unequal power relations and postcolonial structures on the design and performance of policy and governance?
+- What are the consequences of unequal power relations and historical injustices for the design of policy and governance in the present?
+How can the voices of marginalized and vulnerable groups be brought into policy and governance?

 Exploring the political implications of ecology and the ecological basis of politics